softblusoft/b65/readme.md

   - Ram and ram_code are essentially the same VHDL code (they could be reduced to a single file)
   - Software implementing a console over the UART

-  NOTE : Download the .rom file, not the .coe which is useful only to initialize the FPGA memory from Vivado
+  :pushpin: Download the .rom file, not the .coe which is useful only to initialize the FPGA memory from Vivado

-  NOTE : After software download, to update the software again, the FPGA must be re-programmed
+  :pushpin: After software download, to update the software again, the FPGA must be re-programmed

 Software download
 -----------------